needle-mirror/com.unity.xr.arsubsystems/Documentation~/depth-subsystem.md

-# XR Depth Subsystem
+# XR depth subsystem

 The depth subsystem is an interface into depth information detected in the scene.
-Currently, this means the detection of feature points, unique features in the environment which can be correlated between multiple frames.
+This refers to feature points, which are unique features detected in the environment that can be correlated between multiple frames.
 A set of feature points is called a point cloud.

-The depth subsystem is a type of [tracking subsystem](index.html#tracking-subsystems) and [`XRPointCloud`](../api/UnityEngine.XR.ARSubsystems.XRPointCloud.html) is its trackable.
+The depth subsystem is a type of [tracking subsystem](index.html#tracking-subsystems).
+Its trackable is [`XRPointCloud`](../api/UnityEngine.XR.ARSubsystems.XRPointCloud.html).

-Some providers may only have one `XRPointCloud`, while others have several.
-Check with your provider's documentation for more details.
+Some providers only have one `XRPointCloud`, while others might have several.
+Check your provider's documentation for more details.